Scandinavian films: tips for the next film night

 The Man Without a Past (2002)

-The Man Without a Past is an award-winning Finnish drama by director Aki Kaurismäki from 2002 about a man who is found without memory in Helsinki and begins a new life in a container settlement without a name or any possessions.
+The film is about a man who is found without memory in Helsinki and begins a new life in a container settlement without a name or any possessions.

 Rare Exports – A Christmas Tale (2010)

-The horror comedy film Rare Exports – A Christmas Tale by Jalmari Helander deals with the mythical figure of Santa Claus and focuses on the darker side of the myth.
 There is no cosy Christmas atmosphere here, but the battle between Santa and his elves against humans is not lacking in action – plus, there is also plenty of humour.

 Lapland Odyssey (2010)

-The comedy film Lapland Odyssey is about three listless friends who set off together to the land of Santa Claus to get a present for protagonist Janne’s ex-girlfriend.
+The comedy Lapland Odyssey is about three listless friends who set off together to the land of Santa Clause to get a present for the protagonist Janne’s ex-girlfriend.
 On their journey through Lapland, they not only have to contend with the forces of nature, but also deal with all kinds of bizarre characters.
-The road movie tells of the situation and problems of people in Lapland in a humorous way.

 Icelandic films